IuliiaKonovalova/e-commerce/TESTING.md

 I was temporary able to resolve this issue by adding `-` rather than ` ` in the DB manually.
 The decision to take use this shortcut was made because of the lack of time and the js logic and python logic were implemented earlier.

+*Future Solution:*

+Replace the ` ` with `-` in ProductDetail View `.replace(" ", "-")`, then adjust javascript logic for the selected elements, then `.replace("-", " ")` in the AddToBagAJAXView, PromoCodeAJAXView, AddRemoveProductWishlistAJAXView, EmailStockNotificationFormAJAX and test the functionality.

 ---